BlueM/Pashua-Binding-Python/Readme.md

 Compatibility
 =============
-This code requires Python 2.6 or newer and should run with the default Python installation that ships with Mac OS X 10.6 or later.
+This code requires Python 2.6 or newer and should run with the default Python 2.6/2.7 installations shipped with OS X 10.6 or later as well as with Python 3.5.

 It is compatible with Pashua 0.10.
 It will work with earlier versions of Pashua, but non-ASCII characters will not be displayed correctly, as any versions before 0.10 required an argument for marking input as UTF-8.

 Authors
 =========
-James Reese, Tor Sigurdsson, Canis Lupus, Ed Heil, Carsten Blüm
+James Reese, Tor Sigurdsson, Canis Lupus, Ed Heil, Alex Chan, Carsten Blüm

 License